xvik/gradle-mkdocs-plugin/src/doc/docs/guide/publication.md

     customizable (as gradle plugin).
 Material theme would still be able to show version switcher because plugin generates required versions.json file.

+!!! tip
+    There is a special lightweight plugin version without publication tasks (and git-publish plugin registration):
+    `ru.vyarus.mkdocs-build`.
+Might be useful if you publish docs in a different way (e.g. with ftp).

 By default, no configuration is required.
 Only project itself must be published to git so that plugin could calculate default url
 (or `mkdocs.publish.repoUrl` manually specified).